SafeHome.org may receive compensation from some providers listed on this page. Learn More

 One note on that last piece, though.
 To take advantage of the Blink Outdoor 4’s motion detection capabilities, you’re going to need to sign up for a subscription.
 It only costs $3 per month though, and we have more details below.

-When comparing pricing in security cameras, I always like to start with a disclaimer: You do get what you pay for, so choose wisely.
+When comparing pricing in security cameras, we always like to start with a disclaimer: You do get what you pay for, so choose wisely.
 Blink is far from the cheapest camera brand you’ll find out there, as the industry is brimming with low-cost cameras these days.
 Some folks might bristle at paying $100 for a Blink camera, but keep in mind that this is a solid battery-powered camera, the likes of which usually isn’t available for under $100.

 Of course, you could always go with the Blink Mini if you’d rather save on equipment costs – for $35, Mini is an all-around good camera.

 Below is a snapshot of pricing for Blink cameras, keeping in mind that the cameras also come in 2-, 3-, and 5-pack systems, if you choose.
-Feel free to check out my Blink Camera pricing page for more info, and while you’re at it, head over to the latest rundown of Blink Prime Day deals and discounts.
+Feel free to check out our Blink Camera pricing page for more info, and while you’re at it, head over to the latest rundown of Blink Prime Day deals and discounts.

 Blink Model | Price | Features |